 - Output: the file with the result for a single iteration should follow the following naming convention: <ttpfile>.<algorithmname>.<systemtime>, e.g.,

 - The file needs to contain the following information as comma-separated values in square brackets: the permutation of the cities in the first line (note: the first city is "1", do not print the "1" at the end), and the list of packed items in the second line (the numbering of the items starts with "1").
 For example:

 which means that only the items with the numbers 20 and 113 are picked, and the sequence of visited cities is <1,5,4,2,3,1>.
 Note that this format can easily be achieved in Java with the function Arrays.toString(...).
 The provided Java package provides all necessary helper function, but you might decide to implement your own internal representation for the optimisation.

 We will inform you in time how you can send us your solutions.
 We will most likely prefer download links from servers, or links to archives on Google Drive, Dropbox, and so on.

 The file format is quite straightforward and can be generated easily by the provided Java code above.
 A sample file for the instance a280_n279_bounded-strongly-corr_01.ttp is the following: a280_n279_bounded-strongly-corr_01.ttp.rt3.1480595860887

 On our side, we will take your solution files and then evalute them.
 This will include the checking of constraints, such as, knapsack capacity considered, all cities visited (when applicable), starting and end city is city with ID 1, etc.

-We are currently developing an online leaderboard that will allow all participants to continuously compare their performances.
+We have developed an online leaderboard that allows all participants to continuously compare their performances.

 1 May 2017 (anywhere on Earth):